leshikus/longwar/README.md

 The template pack for HotA random map generator optimized for giant maps.

 # Death from Below
 The template for 3 humans and 5 strong AI opponents.
-Tested with "Normal" water + "Strong" monsters.
+Recommended generator settings: "Giant" map, "Normal" water, "Strong" monsters.
 If you want a harder challenge, set AI teams.

 ## Goals
 * Challenging